 Tri-Rail

-This rail service provides transportation between West Palm Beach and Miami, with stops at many locations between.
+A commuter rail line linking Miami, Fort Lauderdale, and West Palm Beach, with stops at many locations in between.
 The Palm Beach International Airport is accessible by Tri-Rail from the West Palm Beach Tri-Rail station located at 203 South Tamarind Avenue.
 A Palm Tran shuttle carries passengers to/from the Tri-Rail station to PBIA.

 Amtrak